Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image176.png)

-Figure 128: Setting search values for a table in 'Data'
+*Setting search values for a table in 'Data'*

 ![](../assets/sf/image177.png)

-Figure 129: Setting filter values for a table in 'Data'
+*Setting filter values for a table in 'Data'*

 For filter and search the options are *Always*, *Advanced* or *Never*.
 The *Advanced* option affects the expansion of the search/filter screens.